 Goleta, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-One of the nice things about Goleta is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Goleta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Goleta in 2010 was $37,887, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $151,548 for a family of four.
 However, Goleta contains both very wealthy and poor people as well.